hasithaa/bal.tips/content/thank-you.md

 type : page
 ---

-When I built this website, I inspired from multiple hugo themes and I built this re-using and modifying some of the Hugo themes content.
-Thank you original authors for their hard work and making this website simple, clean and beautiful.
+When I built this website, I was inspired by multiple Hugo themes.
+I built this re-using and modifying some of the Hugo themes content.
+Thank you original authors for their hard work and for making this website simple, clean, and beautiful.

 - Primary Theme - [hugo-theme-docdock](https://github.com/vjeantet/hugo-theme-docdock) by [vjeantet](https://github.com/vjeantet) MIT license.
 - Short Codes inspirations